 "No, I'd like to understand you."

 Something about his personality has changed.
 He's much more softly spoken and pure sounding, which worries me.
-The dreamy quality of his voice makes me feel pensive and angry.
-I reach forward suddenly and poor myself another glass of wine.
+The dreamy quality of his voice makes me feel pensive and angry, so I reach forward suddenly and poor myself another glass of wine.

 "I don't want to be understood.
 To be understood would make me dead."